server-imp/UnhideNPCs/README.md

   - Default: 0

+- `MaximumDistance`: < number >
+    - The maximum distance (in meters) at which NPCs will be unhidden.
+    - Set to 0 or below for no distance check.
+    - Default: 0

 - `HidePlayers`: < true/false >
   - Players will be hidden when this is ticked, useful for boosting performance.
   - Their names are still visible, and you can still target them
   - Default: false

-- `MaximumDistance`: < number >
+- `HidePlayerOwned`: < true/false >
-  - The maximum distance (in meters) at which NPCs will be unhidden.
+    - NPCs that are owned by players (pets, clones, minis etc.) will be hidden.
-  - Set to 0 or below for no distance check.
+    - Default: false

+- `HidePlayerOwnedSelf`: < true/false >
+    - Also hide NPCs that are owned by you.
+    - Default: false

+- `LoadScreenBoost`: < true/false >
+  - Speed up loading screens by temporarily limiting number of characters to 0 when one is triggered.
+    Note: This will cause characters to start loading after the loading screen is finished, meaning there will be invisible characters for a bit after loading.
-  - Default: 0
+    - Default: false

 ## License